 When marketing our services to prospective clients, we must bring an awareness of the disconnect between what a client thinks they want, and the full scope of what is actually delivered through the coaching partnership.
 Coaches choose to approach this phenomenon in different ways.
 Let’s look at a few of these now.

-Coaching client acquisition strategies:
+Client acquisition strategies:

 So, bottom line… as a coach, what do YOU need to know?